ardeshir/docs/ARM64_vs_AMD64_AKS_Plan.md

 ## 🚨 Decision Checkpoint

 **Before proceeding, answer these questions:**
-1. Do your Julia optimization packages work identically on ARM64?
+1. Do our Julia optimization packages work identically on ARM64?
-2. Are you seeing 20%+ cost savings that justify the migration effort?
+2. Are we seeing 20%+ cost savings that justify the migration effort?
-3. Is your TaskFailedException actually related to architecture?
+3. Is our TaskFailedException actually related to architecture?
-4. Does your team have bandwidth for this migration alongside fixing current issues?
+4. Does our team have bandwidth for this migration alongside fixing current issues?